BaderLab/scClustViz/README.md

 every clustering run, instead of post-hoc.
 This allows you to systematically increase the resolution or K parameter of the clustering algorithm until statistically significant differential expression between nearest neighbour clusters is lost.
-An example using the Seurat clustering method is shown here.
+An example using the Seurat(v2) clustering method is shown here.
 ```r
 DE_bw_clust <- TRUE
 seurat_resolution <- 0